Paintsil, Vorsah, Boye, Asamoah

 The Black Stars are under pressure to beat the Eagles of Mali on Thursday after drawing their first group match.
-Ghana threw away a 2-0 lead to draw 2-2 with DR Congo in the Group B opener.
-But the Malians fought hard to record a 1-0 win over Niger to move to the summit of the table.
+Ghana threw away a 2-0 lead to draw 2-2 with DR Congo in the Group B opener, while the Malians fought hard to record a 1-0 win over Niger to move to the summit of the table.

 This will be the third meeting between the two sides in the last 12 months.
-At the 2012 Afcon, the four-time African champions beat Mali 2-0 in the group stage, but the Black Stars suffered the same defeat when they met again in the third place play-off.
+At the 2012 Afcon, the four-time African champions beat Mali 2-0 in the group stage, but the Eagles got their revenge when the pair met again in the third place play-off.

-Captain Asamoah Gyan and Mubarak Wakaso picked up injuries after the DR Congo match, but the medical team is optimistic that they will pass the fitness test for the second match.
+Captain Asamoah Gyan and Mubarak Wakaso picked up injuries after the DR Congo match, but the medical team is optimistic they will have recovered in time to feature from the outset.

-Goalkeeper Fatau Dauda who was the only local player to play on Sunday will maintain his spot after justifying his place in the team.
+Goalkeeper Fatau Dauda, who was the only local player to play on Sunday, will keep his spot after justifying his place in the team.

 Mali came into the tournament with a great deal of confidence after winning bronze last year at the expense of Ghana.
 Their coach Patrice Carteron is fresh to the Africa terrain, but he has a collection of players who have played together for a while and also play competitively at club level.

 The Eagles will draw inspiration from the former Barcelona man Seydou Keita, who is making his sixth appearance at the Afcon.
-The 33-year-old proved his worth after scoring the lone goal against Niger and he will certainly be a thorn in the flesh of Ghana’s team.
+The 33-year-old proved his worth after scoring the lone goal against Niger and he could well be a thorn in the side of Ghana’s team.
 The likes of Diawara and Diabate are other players who offer a great deal to the Malian side.

 |DID YOU KNOW?|

 The last time Ghana won the Africa Cup of Nations title was in 1982.

 Ghana coach Kwesi Appiah is a former captain of the Black Stars.